Bone Collectors’ Deer Scents Guide

 By using the right kind of deer scent in the appropriate season and in the right conditions, you can convince a deer that another deer has either recently traveled through your area or is still there.
 The key is in using the right scent at the right time.
 If you were to use a doe estrous scent in early September, for example, you’d likely raise some red flags or at best, have deer ignore you.
 Does typically would not enter estrous this early, which means you’re just wasting a good resource by using it at the wrong time.
 The scent also needs to be pure.
-Most brands you see include blends of chemicals and attractants, which can sometimes interest a deer, but they won’t truly mimic another deer.
-In order to convince them there is a physical deer in the location, why would you use a blend of chemicals?
-Code Blue Scents are bottled from a single deer using the From One Deer to One Bottle® collection process, so you know exactly what you’re getting.
+In order to convince them there is a physical deer in the location.
+Bone Collector Scents are created using real deer urine, so you know exactly what you’re getting.

 Basic Types of Deer Scents and Deer Glands